alonitac/GitProjectFursa/README.md

        commit id: "some other commit 3"
 ```

-Note that commits behind the vulnerable commit should remain untouched (like `commit1`),
+Note that the commits coming before the vulnerable commit should remain untouched (like `commit1`),
-while commit ahead the vulnerable commit might change (like `some other commit 2` and `some other commit 3`, instead of `commit 2` and `commit 3`).
+while commit coming after the vulnerable commit might change (like `some other commit 2` and `some other commit 3`, instead of `commit 2` and `commit 3`).

-Commit-wise, you are free to do whatever you wish for commits that are coming after the vulnerable commit, as far as **the content of the branch remain the same**.
+Commit-wise, you are free to do whatever you wish for the commits that are coming after the vulnerable commit, as far as **the content of the branch remain the same**.
 The branch content should be identical to what it was before your fix, except the vulnerable file that was committed in the `VULNERABLE_COMMIT` commit.

 There are many approaches to solve it, some are using `git reset --hard`, `git rebase` or `git cherry-pick`.
 Find your preferred way.